cemacmillan/bibliochromatiqueN/README.md

 ## 🧭 Acknowledgements

-The project honors those who taught us to see color beyond physics — to read it as memory and moral act.
+The project honors those who taught us to see color beyond physics — to read it as memory and moral act:
 The initial “N.” stands for one such teacher, remembered here not by name but by perception.
+Every artist or designer from the pre-digital world who has struggled to adapt, and complained to us in our capacity as friend who has the keys to compute and knowledge to use it.
+Whoever it was
+We specifically recognize Ethan Schoonover, the Solarized schema, and the literature which describes its evolution as a fundamental inspiration for this project.

 ---